-In an instant, she could not move at all on her right side; could not stand up and lean across the table to pick up a puzzle piece.
+In an instant, she could not move at all on her right side; she could not stand up and lean across the table to pick up a puzzle piece.

-She was a little shaky doing things with her left hand and unable to voice how she felt making it more frustrating for her and our family.
+And unable to voice how she felt making it more frustrating for her and our family.

 How about those floor puzzles?